Also see FAQ for Designers

 What is a Premium room?

-Premium room is a gaming room created by a player with Gold plan that allows for:
+Premium room is a gaming room created by a player with Gold/Premium plan that allows for:

 - inviting anyone, incluidng unregistered users and users with Bronze and Silver plans, to play any premium games (the room host must be one of the players)